operate-first/operate-first.github.io-old/content/index.md

 Reproducibility caters towards being a blueprint for other setups.
 If we don’t want each environment to be a snowflake, we should be able to extract best practices that are easy to apply to new environments.

 At the Office of the CTO at Red Hat, we can lead the way with [Open Data Hub](https://opendatahub.io/) by opening up our operational knowledge to all open source communities to improve the integration and operability from the source.

+Read more about it in an article on [How to "open source" cloud operations](/how-to-open-source-cloud-operations.md)

 ## Getting started